ergonode/docs/docs/cookbook/domain/add_domain_event.md

 </div>

 ## Adding event to aggregate root
-First, we need to add a method that represents business logic that will be linked to our event.
+First, we need to add a method that represents business logic witch will be linked to our event.
 ```php
 /**
  * @var string content